Okay, you’ve started to post videos from your school to Youtube, or maybe even created your school’s very own Youtube channel, now what?

 Here are some other types of videos that schools frequently post to their Youtube channels:

-Behind-the-scenes with extracurricular groups.
+Behind the scenes with extracurricular groups.
 Does your band want to recruit more members?
-Maybe drama club could use a few more actors?
+Maybe the drama club could use a few more actors?
 Record a “behind the scenes” video showing what the group is really all about and then share that video on your channel.

 School news updates.
 Do you have some important news to announce?
 Your Youtube channel is the perfect platform to distribute a message to your entire school community.
 To make the update more fun, recruit some students to act as news anchors on the video.